Ludovico Coccapani: Beatification process

-The canonization process commenced in 1949 in Pisa - he therefore became titled as a Servant of God - and lasted until 1966 at which point the cause became blocked.
+The canonization process commenced in 1949 in Pisa - he therefore became titled as a Servant of God - and lasted until 1966 at which point the cause stopped.
 It remained in that inactive state until 1989 when the Archbishop of Pisa Alessandro Plotti requested that it be reopened.
 The cause continued due to this new impetus and was closed on 15 November 1996.
 The Congregation for the Causes of Saints – on 28 January 1997 – granted their formal approval to the cause with the "nihil obstat" (nothing against) declaration and around that time issued a decree validating the diocesan process.

-The next step in the cause was to compile the Positio dossier for the C.C.S. to evaluate whether Coccapani exercised a life of heroic virtue or not.
+The next step in the cause was to compile the Positio dossier for the C.C.S. to evaluate whether Coccapani exercised a life of heroic virtue.
 Pope Francis confirmed he lived heroic virtue in a decree issued on 7 November 2018 and so titled him as Venerable.

 The first postulator assigned to cause was the Conventual Franciscan friar Antonio Ricciardi and the second was Ambrogio Sanna.
 The third was Angelo Paleri.
 The current one is the Conventual Franciscan Damian-Gheorghe Pătraşcu.